vuejs/vitepress/docs/guide/global-component.md

 ## OutboundLink

-The indicator `OutboundLink` is used to denote external links.
-In VitePress, this component has been followed by every external link.
+The component `OutboundLink` is used to denote external links on the page.
+In VitePress, this component "follows" every external link. `OutboundLink` is a small component that simply renders an SVG icon after an external link.